hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 ### Handlers

-> Handlers are also tasks, but they are a special kind of task
+> Handlers are a special kind of task
-> that do not run unless they are notified by name
-> when a task reports an underlying change on a remote system.
->
-> Handlers are just like regular tasks in an Ansible playbook (see Tasks)
-> but are only run if the Task contains a notify directive
+> that only run if the Task contains a `notify` directive
 > and also indicates that it changed something.
 > For example, if a config file is changed,
 > then the task referencing the config file templating operation may notify a service restart handler.